-Developers: Build macOS desktop applications with Swift 3 and Apple's native API, Cocoa.
-Learn how to create a UI, connect it to code, work with data, and debug and distribute your app.
+Learn about building macOS desktop applications with Swift 3 and the native Apple API, Cocoa.
+Create a UI, connect it to code, work with data, and debug and distribute your app.

 - [Instructor] I'm Todd Perkins, welcome to this course on Cocoa development using Swift 3 and Xcode 8.
 This course is meant to show you the basics of building macOS applications.
 We'll start with an introduction to Xcode, Apple's integrated development environment, or IDE, for building Mac apps.
 From there we'll go into some essential Cocoa development skills, including the model view controller design pattern, basic interaction, and delegation.
 After that we'll go into user interface design in detail, covering menus, buttons, text fields, and other UI objects.